CJOS-FM (Saskatchewan)

 CJOS-FM was a Canadian radio station, which aired at 92.7 FM in Caronport, Saskatchewan.
 Owned and operated by Briercrest Bible College, the station aired a predominantly Christian campus radio format.

+The station launched at 92.7 FM in 1995.

+CJOS-FM had license renewals in 2001 and 2005.

-The station launched in 1995, but ceased broadcasting and relinquished its license in 2006.
+On April 25, 2006, CJOS-FM ceased broadcasting and relinquished its license on May 17, 2006.

+The CJOS-FM callsign currently belongs to a radio station in Owen Sound, Ontario that was launched in 2010.